-The eligibility questionnaire and Expression of Interest form for the Capital Investment Programme will be available on Grantium 12pm (midday) from 6 June 2023.
-Expressions of Interest must be submitted by 12pm (midday) on 3 July 2023.
+The eligibility questionnaire and Expression of Interest form for the Capital Investment Programme will be available on Grantium from 12 noon on 6 June 2023.
+Expressions of Interest must be submitted by 12 noon on 3 July 2023.

 The eligibility questionnaire will confirm whether your proposal appears to be eligible for this fund.
 If your proposal appears to be eligible, you will be asked to complete the Expression of Interest form on Grantium.
 This form gives you the opportunity to describe your project in no more than 2,500 characters (around 400 words).
 As part of your submission, you will be asked to: